cornell-ece2400/ece2400-docs/docs/ece2400-sec5-c-profiling.md

 1. The ecelinux Machines
 --------------------------------------------------------------------------

-Follow the same process as in the last section.
+Follow the same process as in previous sections.
 If you are participating in the discussion section in-person in 225 Upson Hall, then all you need to do is find a free workstation and log into the workstation using your NetID and standard NetID password.
 Remote access students might also need